Liam Deasy: Irish War of Independence

-In the War of Independence (1919–21, he was adjutant of the 3rd Cork Brigade (West Cork).
+In the War of Independence (1919–21, Deasy was adjutant of the 3rd Cork Brigade (West Cork).

-He served under Tom Barry in one of the unit's best known action, the Crossbarry Ambush in March 1921.
+Deasy served under Tom Barry in one of the unit's best known action, the Crossbarry Ambush in March 1921.
 His younger brother, Pat, died in action at the Kilmichael Ambush in November 1920, an engagement at which Liam Deasy was not present.

-He also took part in the Tooreen ambush.
+Deasy also took part in the Tooreen ambush.

 Civil War

 Deasy opposed the Anglo-Irish Treaty.
-In the months that followed he tried to persuade Colins to renegotiate aspects of the treaty, especially to remove an oath to the British king from the constitution of the new Irish Free State.
+In the months that followed, he tried to persuade Colins to renegotiate aspects of the treaty, especially to remove an oath to the British king from the constitution of the new Irish Free State.
 When fighting broke out in Dublin in June 1922, between pro and anti-Treaty forces, Deasy sided with the Anti-Treaty IRA in the ensuing Irish Civil War.
 However, he was reluctant to fight his former comrades and voiced the opinion that the fighting should have ended with the Free State seizure of the Four Courts.

-In late July, he commanded 1,500 anti-treaty fighters who held a line around Kilmallock south of Limerick city against about 2,000 Free State troops under Eoin O'Duffy.
+In late July, Deasy commanded 1,500 anti-treaty fighters who held a line around Kilmallock south of Limerick city against about 2,000 Free State troops under Eoin O'Duffy.
 Deasy's men were the most experienced IRA fighters of the 1919-21 war and held their position until 8 August, when they were outflanked by seaborne landings on the southern coast.
 Deasy's men then dispersed.
 He went on the run in the south-east of the country.

-In August 1922, he was in command of a band of republican guerrillas in West Cork, when they heard that Collins was in the area.
+In August 1922, Deasy was in command of a band of republican guerrillas in West Cork, when they heard that Collins was in the area.
 Deasy had his men prepare an ambush for Collins' convoy at Béal na Bláth, should it return by the same route it had taken earlier.

 Deasy and most of his men did not take part in the ambush as they had retired to a nearby pub, assuming that they had missed Collins.
 However, Collins arrived as the last of Deasy's men were clearing the mine and barricade that had been erected on the road at Béal na Bláth.
 Collins was killed in the ensuing firefight.
 Deasy later wrote in his memoirs that he profoundly regretted the death of his former commander.